-Minimum State Corequisites: Take All: RAD-110 and RAD-151 Local Prerequisites: Admission into the Radiography Program
+Minimum State Corequisites: Take All: RAD-110 and RAD-151 Local Prerequisites: Admission into the Radiography Program College Transfer: N/A

-RAD-112 RAD Procedures II

-3 3 0 0 d skills necessary
+RAD-112 RAD Procedures II 3 3 0 0 4

 This course provides the knowledge and skills necessary to perform standard radiographic procedures.
 Emphasis is placed on radiography of the skull, bony thorax, and gastrointestinal, biliary, and urinary systems.
 Upon completion, students should be able to demonstrate competence in these areas.